 The long-running case against cryptocurrency exchange BitGrail has reached another stage in Italian courts with a judge ordering the exchange’s founder to repay a missing USD 170 million worth of cryptocurrency.

 The original hacking prompted BitGrail to freeze trading in February, followed by the Nano community starting a legal fund through creditor Espen Enger who represented nearly 600 victims at the time.
-Reportedly, BonelliErede is now filing the bankruptcy petition on behalf of Enger who has made contact with over 3,000 claimants and made a statement indicating that a speedy and “equitable” resolution was needed:
+A file for bankruptcy was then made against BitGrail by Italian law firm BonelliErede as the argument between BitGrail’s owner, Francesco “The Bomber” Firano, and The Nano Foundation, became more heated.

 Follow BitcoinNews.com on Twitter: @bitcoinnewscom

-Telegram Alerts from BitcoinNews.com at https://t.me/bconews
+Telegram Alerts from BitcoinNews.com: https://t.me/bconews

 Image Courtesy: Pixabay

 The post Italian Court Orders BitGrail to Repay Missing Crypto Worth $170 Million appeared first on BitcoinNews.com.